Complex vs convex Morse functions and geodesic open books: Introduction

 \begin{theorem} Up to homeomorphism, there are exactly three admissible divides on a closed and oriented surface $\S$ of genus at least one, as depicted in Figure~\ref{F:GenusOne}, that yield genus one open books obtained by any of the methods listed in Theorem~\ref{thm: main}.
 These open books have~$4g, 4g+2,$ and $4g+4$ binding components, respectively. \end{theorem}

 As another consequence of Theorem~\ref{thm: main}, one can draw the following conclusion.
-The monodromies of the open books in item (3), which are not immediately clear from their construction, can be computed via Theorem~\ref{thm: main}, since the monodromies of the open books in items (1) and (2) are given explicitly as a product of Dehn twists~\cite{aca, jo} and the monodromies in items (1) and (4) are given as a product of two involutions~\cite{acb, dl}.
+The monodromy of the Giroux open book, which is not immediately clear from the construction, can be computed via Theorem~\ref{thm: main}, since the monodromy of the A'Campo-Ishikawa open book is given explicitly as a product of Dehn twists~\cite{aca} and the monodromies of the A'Campo-Ishikawa and the geodesic open books are given as a product of two involutions~\cite{acb, dl}.